OfficeForProductSafetyAndStandards/beis-primary-authority-register/tests/pa11y/docker/README.md

 From there, run `docker-compose -f compose/docker-compose.yml up` to begin building the Docker containers.

 Once you see terminal output from `web_1` and `database_1`, Pa11y Dashboard should be ready to go.

 Navigate to [http://localhost:8000][localhost] in your browser, and you should see the Pa11y Dashboard welcome screen.

+Click the "+" to add new url